-The Family Programs at Sanford were created to include the loved ones of our clients in the treatment process and beyond.
-At Sanford, we believe family involvement is a key component to a healthy, long-term recovery.
+The family program at Sanford Behavioral Health was created to include our patients and their loved ones in the treatment process and beyond.
+At Sanford Behavioral Health, family involvement is crucial to a healthy, long-term recovery.
 And during this time, we are offering our family programs on virtual platforms.

-2. Understanding the Process of the Disease of Addiction
+- Understanding the process of the condition of addiction

-Family members of Sanford clients in any of our programs are welcome.
+Family members of Sanford Behavioral Health patients in any of our programs are welcome.
 A master’s level clinician facilitates the group, and it’s open to all supporting friends and family.
 We define “family” as parents, spouses, siblings, adult children (and accompanied adolescents), significant others, and encouraging friends.